 Violence is an important public health issue.
-The World Health Organization (WHO) estimates that nearly 53,000 children are murdered each year and that the prevalence of forced sexual intercourse and other forms of sexual violence involving touch, among boys and girls under 18, is 73 million and 150 million respectively (WHO, 2016).
+The World Health Organization (WHO) estimates that nearly 53,000 children are murdered each year, and the prevalence of forced sexual intercourse and other forms of sexual violence involving touch, among boys and girls under 18, is 73 million and 150 million, respectively.1

-Studies conclude that professionals that have contact with children report only half of the incidents that may be abuse (Research foundation, 2011).
-The reason for this low report rate was:
+Studies conclude that professionals that have contact with children report only half of the incidents that may be abuse.3 The reasons for this low report rate were:

-The study also found the professionals are often influenced by their professional beliefs, values, and past experiences (Research foundation, 2011).
+The study also found the professionals are often influenced by their professional beliefs, values, and past experiences.3

 Protecting Pennsylvania's children from abuse and neglect is a shared responsibility.
 It requires collaboration from the formal child protective services system, community partners, and our citizens to provide local safety nets for children and families that are facing challenges within our communities and neighborhoods.

-This website, KeepKidsSafe.pa.gov, is designed to serve as the hub for information related to critical components impacting child protection including a link for mandated reporters to make reports of suspected child abuse electronically, training on child abuse recognition and reporting, information related to clearances and general information related to child protection (Keep Kids Safe PA, 2015, homepage).
+This website, KeepKidsSafe.pa.gov, is designed to serve as the hub for information related to critical components impacting child protection including a link for mandated reporters to make reports of suspected child abuse electronically, training on child abuse recognition and reporting, information related to clearances and general information related to child protection.4

-The Pennsylvania Child Protective Services Law (CPSL) was signed into law in 1975.
-It was enacted to protect children from abuse, allow the opportunity for healthy growth and development, and, whenever possible, preserve and stabilize the family.
+The Pennsylvania Child Protective Services Law (CPSL) was enacted in 1975 to protect children from abuse, allow the opportunity for healthy growth and development, and, whenever possible, preserve and stabilize the family.

 The primary focus of Pennsylvania's Child Welfare System is the safety, permanency, and well-being of the children we serve.
 We operate from the assumption that children belong with their own families and should receive necessary services in the community rather than being placed outside of their homes.
-Although placement away from their families should be the last resort, if it is necessary, children should be placed in the most appropriate setting to meet their needs, preferably, a location that promotes reunification with the family where, and as soon as, possible (Mackereth B., 2013, pg.
-2).
+Although placement away from their families should be the last resort, if it is necessary, children should be placed in the most appropriate setting to meet their needs; preferably, a location that promotes reunification with the family where, and as soon as, possible.

-The Department of Human Services is responsible for (Mackereth B., 2013):
+The Department of Public Welfare is responsible for:

-The county children and youth agency is responsible for (Mackereth B., 2013):
+The county children and youth agency is responsible for:

 801 Market Street, 6th Floor